HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_and_tracing_clientside/index.md

 Learn how to enable client-side logging and tracing of your HCL Digital Experience (DX) Compose pages.

-Portal pages that are rendered in client side aggregation mode differ in their logging behavior from portal pages rendered in server side mode.
-For client side rendered pages, a considerable amount of code is written in JavaScript that is executed in the corresponding browser JavaScript engine rather than on the server.
+Portal pages that are rendered in client-side aggregation mode differ in their logging behavior from portal pages rendered in server-side mode.
+For client-side rendered pages, a considerable amount of code is written in JavaScript that is executed in the corresponding browser JavaScript engine rather than on the server.
 As a result, the corresponding logging and tracing information is collected in the browser and not on the server side.

 -   **[Enabling client side logging and tracing](csa2t_trbl_nbllogtrc.md)**
 Modify the custom properties cc.isDebug and cc.traceConfig in the WP CommonComponentConfigService to enable client-side logging and tracing.